 Microsoft Defender Threat Intelligence collects data from the internet every day and provides security teams with information to understand adversaries and used attack techniques.
 Customers can access a library of threat intelligence data.

-Currently, Microsoft Defender Threat Intelligence is available in two different plans:
+Currently, Microsoft Defender Threat Intelligence is available in two different plans (end-user plans):

 - Defender TI Premium

-Without any Defender TI Premium license, it is possible to use the Defender Threat Intelligence Portal and access the context part of the free offering.
+Without any Defender TI Premium license, it is possible to use the Defender Threat Intelligence Portal and access the context part of the free offering with limited data.

 Price and trial

 For the Defender TI Premium solution, the license is currently available for €3900 license/month or €45,803 license/year.
 The trial can be activated via admin.microsoft.com.
 The license is user/assigned.
 The trial enables 5 licenses.